itskirito/Terraza-restaurant-website.github.io/Terraza/README.md

 ## TERRAZA RESTAURANT WEBSITE

 A Simple Demo Restaurant Website made by our team members.
-**
-1.ANKIT CHOUHAN,
+1. ANKIT CHOUHAN,
-2.ASHWINI KUMAR MEENA,
+2. ASHWINI KUMAR MEENA,
-3.DEEPJYOTI BORO,
+3. DEEPJYOTI BORO,
-4.ARCHISHMAN
-**
+4. ARCHISHMAN

 ## ABOUT THE WEBSITE
 This project is developed using PHP, Javascript, and CSS.
 In the project, there is an **admin side** (manager) and a **user side** (customer).Admins can manage all site contents, update food items, add categories, and check orders.